This article was updated on 6 August 2020.

 Most first-time homebuyers are unaware of possible factors that could affect the outcome of their home loan approval.
 It could be anything from low credit scores to purchasing above their affordability or even for something as simple as not submitting the right supporting documents!

-During my talk at the Property Investment BLT 2.0 in May 2019, I shared the 10 commandments that could help potential home buyers have a smoother application approval process.
-Here’s a quick recap:
+Here’s 10 commandments that could help potential home buyers have a smoother application approval process:

 1. Thou Shalt not change thy job